Learn How to Make Soap at the Soapmaking Studio in San Diego County, California

 Intermediate Liquid Soapmaking

 Soapmaking 215 is an intermediate-level liquid soapmaking class designed to teach students to safely make liquid soap at home.
 This class covers the various difficulties faced by home soapmakers who strive to make a truly clear liquid soap.
-Specific class topics include safety, formulating soap recipes with potassium hydroxide, and the different choices of soapmaking oils, fragrance materials, and colorants.
+Specific class topics include safety, formulating soap recipes with potassium hydroxide, the importance of preservative systems, and the different choices of soapmaking oils, fragrance materials, and colorants.
 Each student receives a 2-ounce bottle of handmade liquid soap.
 Previous completion of Soapmaking 105 (Description of Soapmaking 105 Intermediate Hot Process Soapmaking) is recommended but not required.

 Prerequisite: Soapmaking 101 or 1 year of experience (at least 5 batches of soap).

-Class Fee: $39.
-Materials fee: $10.
+Class fee: $68.
+Materials fee: $14.

 Register for Soapmaking 215.